mabr0wn/angular-django-rest-framework-musicbrainz-api/README.md

 # Unit Testing

-My goal for this project for build the entire application based on [unit testing](http://softwaretestingfundamentals.com/unit-testing/), as I grow my knowledge as a software developer.
-There is a vast importance to unit testing
+My goal for this project is to build the entire application based on [unit testing](http://softwaretestingfundamentals.com/unit-testing/), as I grow my knowledge as a software developer, I see the importance of testing your applications.

 Unit Testing Tasks